publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schV–A/ptIII/m__us_usc_t47_s548.md

     (d) __Adjudicatory proceeding__

-        Any multichannel video programming distributor aggrieved by conduct that it alleges constitutes a violation of subsection (b) of this section, or the regulations of the Commission under subsection (c) of this section, may commence an adjudicatory proceeding at the Commission.
+        Any multichannel video programming distributor aggrieved by conduct that it alleges constitutes a violation of subsection (b), or the regulations of the Commission under subsection (c), may commence an adjudicatory proceeding at the Commission.

     (e) __Remedies for violations__